 eLockbox

 When consumers make payments through their bank’s online bill pay system, those digital payments are often converted to physical checks that get sent to a lockbox or even their offices.
-This is where an electronic lockbox, or eLockbox comes in.
-An eLockbox allows these online consumer payments to be processed electronically through a secure online platform.
+This is where an electronic lockbox, or elockbox comes in.
+An elockbox allows these online consumer payments to be processed electronically through a secure online platform.

-• Requires businesses to have an electronic payment processing system in place
+• Requires businesses to have an electronic payment processing system

 Remote Lockbox